 Slow progress and low attainment do not necessarily mean that a child has SEN and will not automatically lead to a pupil being recorded as having SEN. However, it may be an early indicator of a range of learning difficulties or disabilities.

-WHAT SHOULD I DO IF I THINK MY CHILD MAY HAVE SEN?
+WHAT SHOULD I DO IF I THINK MY CHILD MAY HAVE SEND?

-If you have any concern regarding your child’s progress or well-being then please speak to Miranda Baker, the Academy’s SEND Co-ordinators or Jo Collinson, the Academy’s Executive Head Teacher.
+If you have any concern regarding your child’s progress or well-being then please speak to their class teacher, SENCo or Jo Collinson, the Academy’s Executive Head Teacher.

-WHAT KINDS OF SEN ARE PROVIDED FOR AT OAKFIELD PRIMARY ACADEMY?
+WHAT KINDS OF SEND ARE PROVIDED FOR AT OAKFIELD PRIMARY ACADEMY?

-At Oakfield Primary, children with identified SEN are under all areas of need as outlined in the SEN Code of Practice 2014:
+At Oakfield Primary, children with identified SEND are under all areas of need as outlined in the SEND Code of Practice 2014: